apsk14/semantic_scenes_dataset/README.md

 Code coming soon!!
 For now please refer to https://github.com/vsitzmann/scene-representation-networks

 Please run setup.sh in order to download the dataset.
-It will create semantic_srn_data/ and download Chair/ and Table/ directories from box.com into it.
+It will create 'semantic_srn_data' and download the 'Chair' and 'Table' directories from box.com into it.

 The main directory contains all object directories (e.g., Chair)